nagaraj-real/localaipilot-api/README.md

 Remote models require API keys which can be configured in the Docker Compose file.

-Supports the models of gemini, cohere, openai LLM providers.
+Supports the models of gemini, cohere, openai, anthropic LLM providers.

 Update model name and model key in docker compose environment variables.